-The best virtual mailbox for small business is iPostal1, since it offers real street addresses, protecting the privacy of both your family and your business for just $9.99 per month.
+The best virtual mailbox for small businesses is iPostal1, since it offers real street addresses, protecting the privacy of both your family and your business for just $9.99 per month.
 You can read more about iPostal1 in my full review of iPostal1.

 Does Canada Post offer a virtual mailbox?

 No, Canada Post does not offer virtual mailboxes, and they have no plans to in the future.
 Instead, Canada Post offers PO boxes, but those lack some of the core features of digital mailboxes, including the ability to easily forward mail and packages to another address domestically or abroad.

-Most digital mailboxes offer mail and package forwarding of all kinds: if you can get an item shipped to them, they're able to forward it on to you.
-The companies listed above have all negotiated special discounts with the big shipping companies, too, so you can ship your items for far less than retail price.
+Most digital mailboxes offer mail and package forwarding of all kinds: if you can get an item shipped to them, they're able to forward it to you.
+The companies listed above have all negotiated special discounts with the big shipping companies, too, so you can ship your items for far less than the retail price.

-Mail forwarding services are convenient both for businesses and for frequent travelers, since you won't need to update your mailing address so frequently.
+Mail forwarding services are convenient both for businesses and for frequent travellers, since you won't need to update your mailing address so frequently.
 If you're looking for a secure mail forwarding service, any of the companies I recommend above are a great choice.

 The best virtual mailbox service for expats depends on where you are in the world: expats based in Europe will have different priorities than those based in Asia, and the same goes for other places around the world.
 If you're just looking for a solid all-around digital mailbox, though, I recommend iPostal1.

 Yes, you can use a virtual mailbox address for your LLC both in Canada or in the United States.
 It's easy to register your mailbox in your name or under a business entity since it's a physical mailing address, making the process of running your LLC much simpler.

 Some virtual PO boxes, like Planet Express, don't charge monthly fees, while others, like iPostal1, Anytime Mailbox, and PostScan Mail charge fees ranging from $5 – $30/month.
 Virtual business addresses tend to cost more, since they may offer specialized services like access to a live telephone receptionist.